In India's far northeast, tensions are beginning to emerge in the 22-year peace process to end India's longest insurgency.

 A panel of academic experts assess Narendra Modi's victory in the final episode of our India Tomorrow series.

 In Narendra Modi, India has found a development messiah.

 The Bharatiya Janata Party of Narendra Modi has claimed victory in the world's biggest democratic exercise.

 Modi has been given an overwhelming mandate to continue his reform agenda in India, but he faces many challenges in his second term as prime minister.

 Narendra Modi looks poised to win the Indian election, even though India's long-standing economic and social problems haven’t been tackled to any great extent.

 Anti-caste and Dalit movements have emerged as a voice to count on as India's 2019 legislative elections unfold.

-This is a transcript of part two of The Anthill's podcast series, India Tomorrow, on the politics of Hindu natonalism.
+This is a transcript of part 6 of India Tomorrow, focusing on India's huge population of young people.

 India’s elections are not about policy issues.
 Instead, they have zeroed in on the leadership of Narendra Modi and, through him, the legitimacy of Hinduness as India’s new dominant ideology.